VictorZXY/cst-part-ia-introprob-cheat-sheet/README.md

 1. Prerequisites and Introduction
 2. Random Variables
-3. Moments and Limit Theorems (to be added)
+3. Moments and Limit Theorems
 4. Applications and Statistics (to be added)